RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/AIServer.md

 # AIServer (beta)

+!!! danger

-**WARNING: This setup is highly experimental and is potentially difficult to set up.**
+    This setup is highly experimental and is potentially difficult to set up.

 The AIServer can serve as a local STT, TTS and LLM provider.
 It can be download [here](https://github.com/lucaelin/covas-next-aiserver/releases/).
 Once you have extracted the Zip, you can run it by double-clicking the `AIServer.exe` file.